SubShift

 Subtitle file

-- Maximum allowed file size: 1048576 bytes
+- Maximum allowed file size: 5 Mb (5 242 880 bytes)

-- Supported formats: .SRT / .SSA / .ASS
+- Supported formats: .SRT / .SSA / .ASS / .SUB

-- MicroDVD .MDV / .SUB will be converted to .SRT
+- MicroDVD .SUB / .MDV will be converted to .SRT

 (read below how to specify FPS for this format)

 Time intervals for shift not specified.
 Invalid interval format or not enough spaces (read help below).
 Invalid interval format (second argument must be "=" or "~", read help below).
 Invalid interval time format (read help below).
 Subtitle file not selected for upload.
 Subtitle file exceeds the maximum allowed size.
-Selected file extension not .SRT or .SSA or .ASS - it's not a subtitle file or unsupported format.
+Selected file extension not .SRT or .SSA or .ASS or .SUB or .MDV - it's not a subtitle file or unsupported format.

 Announcements and other news (December 2023) Floating shift implemented (read help below).